qkombur/FutTrack/README.md

 # run all tests
 npm test

+# deploy to heroku
+npm run deploy
 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

-### Feature List
+### Planned updates

-* Show a user defined amount of games for all PL games
+* Show a user defined amount of games for all PL games.
-* favorite team games for reload
-* add to calendar (hard maybe)
+* Write unit tests